ersilia-os/python101/README.md

 In this session we will review the basic concepts of Machine Learning and how some pre-built Python packages can help us get started in the field.

 *Disclaimer: this course is simply an introduction to basic Python functionalities to familiarize students with the technology, not a comprehensive data science training.*

+# About us
+The [Ersilia Open Source Initiative](https://ersilia.io) is a Non Profit Organization incorporated with the Charity Commission for England and Wales (number 1192266).
+Our mission is to reduce the imbalance in biomedical research productivity between countries by supporting research in underfunded settings.

+You can support us via our [Open Collective](https:/opencollective.com/ersilia).